To perform on the Festival main stage, a school must meet the following requirements:

 The orchestra pit is 7’ by 53’ and will remain covered.
 Shows invited to present in the Kimball may be asked to present their show two or three times and must provide 2,500 programs.

-The Festival will reimburse main stage performing groups for a portion of production expenses for one performance only.
-The funds may be used for costumes, makeup, props, scenery, programs, and other costs associated with producing the show at Festival.
+ITF will reimburse main stage performing groups for a portion of production expenses for one performance only.
+The funds may be used for costumes, makeup, props, scenery, programs, and other costs associated with producing the show at ITF.

-Production expense allocations are made according to the following:
+Production expense allocations are made according to the following guide:

 - Full-length musicals, up to $2,750